openstax/css-coverage.js/README.md

 ## Can I see it?

-Check out the in-browser [mocha demo](http://philschatz.github.io/css-coverage.js/test/mocha-demo)!
+Check out the in-browser [mocha demo](http://philschatz.github.io/css-coverage.js/test/mocha-demo)! (see _"blanket.js results"_ for the CSS coverage)

 ## What can I do with `css-coverage`?